-UPPER DIVISION REQUIREMENTS FOR THE BACHELOR OF ARTS DEGREE IN LIBERAL ARTS
+UPPER DIVISION REQUIREMENTS FOR THE BACHELOR OF ARTS DEGREE IN ARTS AND SCIENCES

-MAJORS IN LIBERAL ARTS
+MAJORS IN ARTS AND SCIENCES

-The liberal arts curricula lead to the Bachelor of Arts Degree with majors in art, chemistry, commerce, economics, English, French, general engineering, geography, history, life science, mathematics, music, physics, political science, psychology, sociology, Spanish, speech arts, and zoology and qualify for graduate work in these fields in recognized American colleges and universities.
+The arts and sciences curricula lead to the Bachelor of Arts Degree with majors in art, chemistry, commerce, economics, engineering, English, French, geography, history, life science, mathematics, music, physics, political science, psychology, sociology, Spanish, speech arts, and zoology and qualify for graduate work in these fields in recognized American colleges and universities.
 Completion of the requirements of these curricula also enables the graduate to satisfy undergraduate requirements for the general secondary credential which, with graduate work, will enable the holder to teach in a senior high school or junior college.

-MINORS IN LIBERAL ARTS
+MINORS IN ARTS AND SCIENCES

-Minors must be established in one of the following fields: anthropology, art, botany, chemistry, commerce, comparative literature, economics, education, English, French, geography, geology, health education, history, journalism, life science, mathematics, music, philosophy, physical education, physics, political science, psychology, recreation, sociology, Spanish, speech arts, and zoology.
+Minors must be established in one of the following fields: anthropology, art, botany, chemistry, commerce, comparative literature, economics, education, engineering, English, French, geography, geology, health education, history, home economics, journalism, life science, mathematics, music, philosophy, physical education, physics, political science, psychology, recreation, sociology, Spanish, speech arts, and zoology.